 Most of the things to do in Filey depend on its unique position and the resulting beautiful sandy bay.
 It lies between the Brig to the North and Flamborough Head to the South.
 These 2 headlands protect the bay from many of the rough seas and have allowed a very long sandy beach to build up.
 Filey started out as a fishing village and grew during the Edwardian period as a seaside resort.
 It has much less development along the seafront than the other Yorkshire coast resorts so has a calmer more genteel feel.
 There is a lot of really interesting information on the Filey Bay site

-There is a ladder at the back of the Brig that goes down the vertical cliff.
+There is a Filey Brigg ladder that goes down the vertical cliff.
 It is used as a way for getting on and off the rocks at the back of Filey Brigg.
 If it was not there people could be trapped at high water as there is no way back into the bay side of the Brigg at high water.
 It is not for those who are clumsy, weak or of a nervous disposition .
 It is a near enough vertical ladder.

-Filey walks and wildlife
+Walks and wildlife

 Another thing that is unique about Filey is its shopping.
 It is not quite big enough to attract many of the big chains.
 This allows many of the smaller local traders to flourish.
 There are butchers, bakers, greengrocers, newsagents, grocers and some small supermarkets as well as a Tesco.
 There is also a large independent store Dixons selling everything from clothes, shoes, diy, electrical goods, household goods.
 You can even hire mobility scooters.
 There are of course cafes, coffee shops, pubs and fish and chip shops.
 The shopping area is quite concentrated and within easy walking distance of Hope Cottages holiday accommodation.